ndunguloren96/university_class_attendance_system/README.md

 # University Class Attendance System

 This project is a scalable, user-friendly C-based backend for managing university class attendance, supporting multiple units, lecturers, and roles.
-This is our school project.
+This is a school project assignment Structured Programming LAB.

 ## Features